kulics/koral/book-en/document.md

 ## Structure Function
 If we need to make this structure come with a function that makes it easy to manipulate, we can additionally declare a function with a structure parameter.
 Structure functions are declared in a similar way to structures, except that the specified identifier is required.
-The form is `id: type -> {}`.
+The form is `id type -> {}`.

 E.g:
 ```
-me: Student -> {
+me Student -> {
-    getGirlFriend(-> name: str) {
+    getGirlFriend(-> name str) {
         <- me._girlFriend
     }
 }